littlebeann/PH526X_homework/README.md

 # PH526X_homework

-Codes used for homework in PH526X
+These are the codes that I used for the homework - I tried my best to write, but because I'm a beginner I might just be going in circles.